sanjanachin/polygraph-ui/README.md

 2. False text detection.
 Once users log in, they can input text and receive an evaluation of its accuracy along with an explanation of the evaluation.

    i.
-Operational: Fully connected enpoints with feedback, although not trained on dataset.
+Operational: Fully connected endpoints with feedback, although not trained on dataset.

 3. Text validation.
 The text that users input will be vetted and verified for acceptable language and profanity to encourage result accuracy.

    i.
-Operational.
+Operational: Validity of user input is displayed below input field.

 4. User history.
 Once users log in with their credentials, they can view their history of previous inputted text along with the corresponding accuracy evaluations.

    i.
 Non-operational: Database can store and interact with user history, but endpoint to UI not implemented.

+### Reporting a bug
+Report all bugs as GitHub issues.

+### Known bugs
+Known bugs can be found [here](https://docs.google.com/document/d/1YKue4Q9jE8VMdDHGTT1DMFyiaw8GF5UWjrJQ4gYJcew/edit?usp=sharing).

 ## Developer Guidelines
 ### Project Structure